-During the intake appointment, it is also determined whether a patient has an opioid use disorder and has a need for MAT (medication assistance treatment), specifically, Buprenorphine (Suboxone or Zubsolv) or Methadone, an appropriate referral is made.
-If the need for Buprenorphine is identified, the counselor will refer the patient for our Telemedicine services.
+During the intake appointment, if a patient has an opioid use disorder and has a need for MAT (medication assistance treatment), specifically, Buprenorphine, Methadone, or Vivitrol, the counselor will refer the patient for our Telemedicine services.
 Our Telemedicine program is offered in collaboration with psychiatrists at the University of Maryland Medical Center, Department of Psychiatry.

 - Patients are encouraged to bring no more than two weeks’ worth of clothing due to space limitations.
 Patients are not permitted to bring weapons, including knives

-- No electronic devises beyond cell phones, tablet or MP3 players
+- The only electronic devices allowed are cell phones, tablets or MP3 players

 - To play music on a device in the facility, you must have headphones or ear buds